dempfi/iqs7211e/README.md

 # Azoteq IQS7211E driver

 `iqs7211e` is a `no_std` async driver for the [Azoteq IQS7211E] capacitive touch and gesture controller.
-It provides a high-level Rust API for configuring the sensor over I²C, including helper types for managing the complex Rx/Tx mapping and gesture settings that the chip exposes.
+It provides a strongly-typed API for configuring the sensor over I²C, plus an awaited event API that yields gestures and one/two-finger snapshots.

 ## Status

 - ✅ Runs on `embedded-hal` and `embedded-hal-async` 1.0
 - ✅ End-to-end configuration routine that mirrors the reference design
-- ✅ Strongly typed configuration helpers (Rx/Tx maps, gesture toggles, ATI tuning)
+- ✅ Strongly typed configuration helpers (Rx/Tx pin layout, gesture toggles, ATI tuning)
 - ⚠️ Breaking API changes may still occur prior to `1.0`

 ## Getting started